Genetalks/gtz/README.md

 - **Software ecology**: GTX.Zip provides command line and GUI decompression software for Linux, Mac OSX and Windows.
 It also provides SDK interfaces in languages such as Python, C, C++, etc. which is convenient for third-party developers to read and write gtz file (GTX.Zip compression format) directly.
 For example, gtz version of bcl2fastq, fastp and BWA are supported by community now.
 More software will be released soon.

 ## Note:
-- **bin files:**Genome reference index files which used for compression.Size range: 5.3~37G.Human: 14G
+- **bin files**:Genome reference index files which used for compression.Size range: 5.3~37G.Human: 14G
-- **rbin files:**Compact genome reference files which used for decompression.Size range: 0.041G~3.6G.
+- **rbin files**:Compact genome reference files which used for decompression.Size range: 0.041G~3.6G.
 Human: 0.7G
-- **gtz_index:**An installation tool of GTX.Zip Professional which used to view species list, download rbin files and generate bin files.
+- **gtz_index**:An installation tool of GTX.Zip Professional which used to view species list, download rbin files and generate bin files.
 - **BIN,RBIN:**The default file storage path is "~/.config/gtz/"

 ## GTX.Zip Professional version